 effectiveness, on the other hand, examines effectiveness from an organizational perspective: How is your sales force structured?
 Are your rep's activities aligned with strategic initiatives?

 Sales force effectiveness is often overlooked, but if you're a manager or higher, you need to address it – and doing so is not easy.
 Sales force effectiveness has many components; there's never a simple answer.

-In a new series of articles on sales force effectiveness, we aim to break down that complexity and walk sales leaders through some practical steps to improve sales force effectiveness in their organizations.
+In the series of articles listed on sales force effectiveness, we aimed to break down that complexity and walk sales leaders through some practical steps to improve sales force effectiveness in their organizations.

-The articles will each address one area featured in the Sales Force Effectiveness Navigator
+The articles below each address one area featured in the Sales Force Effectiveness Navigator

 , designed by ZS Associates (a global leader in sales and marketing consulting) specifically to institutionalize the way you think about improving your sales force.

 Effective leadership will drive success in each of these areas; leadership and communication are essential to improving sales force effectiveness.
 The better your sales reps understand what you're trying to do, the easier it will be for them to follow your lead.
 Without a clear vision and a framework for addressing key challenges, it's extraordinarily difficult to create and sustain change that leads to lasting results.